 3. Food Processing and Production

 Plastic pallets are easy to clean and are sanitary for situations involving food.
-Wood can absorb water, chemicals, and other substances that it touches.
+Although wooden pallets can be used in sanitary environments, wood can absorb water, chemicals and other substances.
 Plastic prevents this absorption, so anything spilled on the pallet will wash or fall right off.

 4. In-Store Displays

 There are wooden pallets that are produced in a way to best fit being displayed inside a store, but some may prefer a plastic pallet for this job.
 While wooden pallets can look very clean and compliment products well, they will eventually wear over time and there is a risk of broken deck boards or exposed nails after repeated moving.

 Using a plastic pallet for displaying items in-store is an attractive alternative.
 There is much less risk of breakage and almost no maintenance.
 Plastic pallets will also look cleaner for longer, especially if it’s a darker color like black.

 5. Airline Shipping